 Once the user class permissions have been edited to include or exclude your desired options, click the Save button.

 You may edit an existing user class by navigating to Manage > Administration > Users & Groups > User Classes, and clicking on one of the available actions for the desired user class.

 Actions available on the existing user classes are:

-- Delete: Allows you to delete the user class.
+- Delete: This allows you to delete the user class.
 If there are existing users in the user class, you will be prompted to move them to another user class.

-- Auto Disable: Allows you to set a threshold for notifying and disabling users that have not logged in for a certain number of days.
+- Auto Disable: This allows you to set a threshold for notifying and disabling users that have not logged in for a certain number of days.

-- Edit: Allows you to change the name of the user class.
+- Edit: This allows you to change the name of the user class.

-- Permissions: Allows you to change the permissions for the user class.
+- Permissions: This allows you to change the permissions for the user class.